Facts about Gums in Gluten Free Baking

 Gums are hydrocolloids.
 Very simply, that means they are large molecules that interact with water (or other liquid ingredients).

 Most hydrocolloids are polysaccharides.
 Polysaccharides are carbohydrates made up of a bunch of sugar molecules bonded together.
-(One exception is gelatin, which is a protein, but that’s a topic for another day.)
+(One exception is gelatin, which is a protein.)

 In gluten-free baking, gums are added to recipes to mimic the elasticity, chewy texture and fluffiness the protein gluten provides in traditional baked goods.

 Different gums behave in different ways.
-Because xanthan gum is by far the most frequently used gum in gluten free baking, it’s our focus today.
+Because xanthan gum is by far the most frequently used gum in gluten free baking, it’s our focus here.

 Why is Xanthan Gum a Favorite Food Additive?